City Service Portal

 Context

-The City of Norwalk aimed to redesign its business portal to enhance usability.
+The City of Norwalk sought to redesign its business permit portal,

 The Problem